bipulc/CloudOrchestration/README.md

 ##Managaing Database Cloud Services using REST API

 Oracle Database Cloud Service offers REST APIs to create and manage service instances.
-These APIs are described in detail in [Oracle Cloud Documentation] (http://docs.oracle.com/cloud/latest/dbcs_dbaas/CSDBR/toc.htm) .
+These APIs are described in detail in the [Oracle Cloud Documentation] (http://docs.oracle.com/cloud/latest/dbcs_dbaas/CSDBR/toc.htm) .

-The Cloud Orchestration framework is a set of python script embedding the REST APIs.
+The Cloud Orchestration framework is a set of python script embedding these REST APIs.
 The purpose of this project is

 1. Demonstrate the ease of managing Oracle Database Cloud Service via REST APIs.
 2. A sample code for integration with existing workflow.